 An enthusiastic musical communicator, he is frequently commissioned to write programme notes and essays for leading ensembles including The Tallis Scholars, The Eric Whitacre Singers, and others.

-Having studied at The Queen's College, University of Oxford, he subsequently worked for several years as a professional singer, singing in the world-renowned choral foundations of Magdalen College and Christ Church Cathedral, Oxford, touring widely and appearing on critically-acclaimed recordings.
-Whilst in Oxford, he also held positions including Master of the Music at Pusey House, Musical Director of the Arcadian Singers, Oxford University String Ensemble, and Director of Music at All Saints', Headington.
+James read Music at The Queen's College, University of Oxford, and subsequently sang professionally for the Choirs of Magdalen College and Christ Church Cathedral, Oxford, appearing on recordings including the Gramophone Award-nominated Eton Choirbook series.
+While in Oxford, he was Master of Music at Pusey House, conducted productions for Oxford Opera, and directed the Arcadian Singers of Oxford, the Oxford University String Ensemble, the Eglesfield Musical Society Orchestra, and others.